heartacker/VariableBox.Avalonia/README.md

 </p>

-VariableBox is a UI library for building cross-platform UIs with Avalonia UI.
+VariableBox is a Avalonia Control for building cross-platform UIs with Avalonia UI.

 ![Demo](./assets/light_demo.png)

 ## ChangeLog

+- 2025/1/21(v0.3.0)
+  1. Add an overall border to create a more unified visual effect.
+  2. other polish

-- 2025/1/9
+- 2025/1/9 (v0.2.1)
   1. Using a theme pack that is compatible with `Simple`, `Fluent`, and `SemiThemes`.
   2. Package Theme To the Control Package, You do not need another package anymore

 ## Feature